Matrix Decomposition-Based Approach to Estimate the STARTS Model

 Both MDFA and TS-MDFA assume that the data $\bd{Y}$ are continuous.
 However, in many applications of the STARTS models as well as LGMs, ordinal categorical data are frequently encountered.
 In such cases, SEM commonly employs a two-stage estimation approach, in which polychoric correlations among variables are first computed and the model parameters are then estimated using (diagonal) WLS criterion based on these correlations (e.g., Rhemtulla et al., 2012).
 From the perspective of extending (TS-)MDFA to non-metric (TS-)MDFA, it would be a highly interesting research topic to investigate how the frequency of improper solutions and the properties of the resulting estimates differ between such extensions and the above traditional approaches.

-Last but not least, due to the substantial computational cost associated with certain conditions---particularly those involving CML, TS-MDFA and Bayesian estimation---the conditions examined in the simulations conducted in this study are still limited.
-Accordingly, further simulation studies are required to examine their performance in a broader range of conditions.
+Last but not least, due to the computational cost associated with certain conditions---particularly those involving Bayesian estimation---the conditions examined in the simulations conducted in this study are still limited.
+Accordingly, further simulation studies are required to examine performance of methods in a broader range of conditions.

 SEM-based approaches to longitudinal data analysis provide an exceptionally attractive framework that encompasses a wide range of analytical models and empirically testable research hypotheses.
 At the same time, the potential problem of improper solutions has remained a major obstacle.
 It is our hope that the proposed TS-MDFA will help mitigate this issue, thereby increasing awareness of the appeal of longitudinal SEM among researchers and practitioners and further expanding its range of applications in the future.